Gopi (2019 film)

-Gopi (Nepali:गोपी) is an 2019 drama film, directed by Dipendra Lama.
+Gopi (Nepali:गोपी) is a 2019 drama film, directed by Dipendra Lama.
 The film is written by Samipya Raj Timalsena and produced by Aarohi K.C. made under the banner of Aarohi Entertainment.
 The film stars Bipin Karki, Barsha Raut and Surakshya Panta in the lead roles.
 The film is about a man named Gopi who struggles to pursue his dreams.

 The film was released on 1 February 2019.

 Plot

 Gopi (Bipin Karki) is a lecturer in local college.
 Simultaneously he runs a cow farm.
 His father has a dream to settle down in US.
 For this, Gopi has to apply first, but Gopi wants to stay in Nepal.
 He gives continuity to his milk business.